AdobeDocs/analytics.pt-BR/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 ### Primeira correspondência do grupo lógico

-Usar o [!UICONTROL Grupo lógico] permite satisfazer as condições nesse grupo que está fora da sequência.
-Neste segmento de primeira correspondência não ordenado, as regras do [!UICONTROL Grupo lógico] são identificadas primeiro para serem uma exibição de página da página B ou da página C, depois a visualização necessária da página A.
+Using the [!UICONTROL Logic Group] lets you meet conditions within that group that reside outside of the sequence.
+Nesse segmento de primeira correspondência não ordenado, as [!UICONTROL Logic Group] regras são identificadas primeiro para serem uma visualização de página da página B ou C, depois a visualização necessária da página A.

 **Exemplo**: os visitantes que visitaram a página B ou a página C, visitaram a página A.

 **Criar este segmento**

-As dimensões das páginas B e C são agrupadas em um contêiner do [!UICONTROL Grupo lógico] com o operador [!UICONTROL OU] selecionado e o contêiner de [!UICONTROL Ocorrência] identificando a exibição da página A como o valor.
+Page B and page C dimensions are grouped within a [!UICONTROL Logic Group] container with the [!UICONTROL OR] operator selected, then the [!UICONTROL Hit]container identifying a page view of page A as the value.

 ![](assets/logic_group_1st_match.png)

 ### Excluir E do Grupo lógico

-Construa segmentos usando o [!UICONTROL Grupo lógico] em que várias exibições de página são agregadas para definir que páginas precisaram ser acessadas, ao passo que outras foram evitadas especificamente. ****
+Build segments using the [!UICONTROL Logic Group] where multiple page views are aggregated to define what pages were necessary to be hit while other pages were specifically missed. ****

 **Exemplo**: o visitante visitou a página A e não visitou explicitamente a página B ou C, mas acessou a página D.